 Good things about bees:

-- If you don’t happen to have any Crazy Stinging Amazonian Bastard Ants, Africanized killers bees will work in a pinch.
+- If you don’t happen to have any Crazy Stinging Amazonian Bastard Ants, Africanized killer bees will work in a pinch.

 - It is hysterical when a bee stings a mime.

 - Pollination.
 Bees pollinate a vast array of plants, helping to propagate many types of fruits and flowers.
-I’m also pretty sure Donald Trump’s hair is some sort of hive.
+(Incidentally, Fruits and Flowers is the name of the clown act.)

 Good things about calligraphy: